Andrew Antoniolli: Ipswich city mayor (2017–2018)

-Resignation and Fraud Charges (2018 - 2020)
+Fraud charges and resignation (2018–2020)

-On 2 May 2018, Andrew Antoniolli was charged with seven counts of fraud by the Queensland Crime and Corruption Commission (CCC).
-The charges alleged that between 2011 and 2017, he used council funds to purchase items at charity auctions for personal use, with values ranging from $100 to over $2,000.
-In response, Antoniolli stood down as mayor but maintained his innocence, stating, "Let me be clear — I have never been involved in corrupt or criminal activity and I intend to fight these charges."
+On 2 May 2018 Antoniolli was charged with seven counts of fraud by the CCC, who alleged that between 2011 and 2017 he used council funds to purchase items at charity auctions for personal use, with values ranging from $100 to over $2,000.
+In response, Antoniolli stood down as mayor but maintained his innocence, stating, "Let me be clear – I have never been involved in corrupt or criminal activity and I intend to fight these charges."
 The Queensland Government subsequently announced plans to dismiss the Ipswich City Council, citing concerns about overall governance and public confidence.

-On 30 May 2018, Antoniolli was arrested for allegedly breaching his bail conditions by communicating with council employees.
-His lawyer argued that the contact occurred while returning council property and did not involve witnesses in the prosecution.
+On 30 May 2018 Antoniolli was arrested for allegedly breaching his bail conditions by communicating with council employees, but his lawyer argued that the contact occurred while returning council property and did not involve witnesses in the prosecution.
 The court granted bail with additional conditions, including non-contact orders and restrictions on entering council premises.
 Concerns were also raised about Antoniolli's mental health, with his lawyer noting that he had engaged with health professionals and was supported by his family.

-In September 2018, prosecutors dropped the original seven charges and filed 14 new charges related to similar conduct, leading to delays in the trial.
+In September 2018 prosecutors dropped the original seven charges and filed 14 new charges related to similar conduct, leading to delays in the trial.

-Antoniolli's trial commenced in May 2019.
-He pleaded not guilty to 13 fraud-related charges, asserting that the purchases were made in good faith and under the advice of council executives.
-During the trial, he testified that former mayor Paul Pisasale and two former CEOs had informed him that such purchases were permissible.

-On 5 June 2019, Antoniolli was found guilty on all counts.
-Magistrate Anthony Gett described his testimony as "largely self-serving and significantly contrived," adding that his conduct and demeanor in court "gave the impression his evidence appeared to be rehearsed and lacked a ring of truth."
+Antoniolli's trial commenced in May 2019, where he pleaded not guilty to 13 fraud-related charges, asserting that the purchases were made in good faith and under the advice of council executives.
+During the trial he testified that former mayor Paul Pisasale and two former CEOs had informed him that such purchases were permissible.
+But on 5 June 2019 Antoniolli was found guilty on all counts.
+Magistrate Anthony Gett described his testimony as "largely self-serving and significantly contrived," adding that his conduct and demeanour in court "gave the impression his evidence appeared to be rehearsed and lacked a ring of truth."
 The magistrate concluded that Antoniolli acted dishonestly and misappropriated council money.

-On 8 August 2019, he was sentenced to six months' imprisonment, wholly suspended, and a conviction was recorded.
-His defense barrister stated that Antoniolli had "paid and will continue to pay for this offending for the rest of his life."
+On 8 August 2019 he was sentenced to six months imprisonment, wholly suspended, and a conviction was recorded.
+His defence barrister stated that Antoniolli had "paid and will continue to pay for this offending for the rest of his life."
 Antoniolli immediately filed an appeal against the convictions.